chaoss/metrics/1_Diversity-Inclusion.md

 Contributors per Organization | What is the number of individual contributors from each organization?
 Maintainers per Organization | What is the ratio and number of maintainers from each organization?
 Maintainer Organizational Representation | What is the number of organizations represented by maintainers?
-Maintainer Commit Organizational Diversity | What is the number of commits a maintainer makes for contributors from each organization?
+Maintainer Commit Organizational Diversity | What is the ratio and number of commits from each maintainer for all authors grouped by organization?

 ## Inclusion